nyu-csci-ua-0480-008-spring-2020/renaauerbach-final-project/README.md

 ## User Stories or Use Cases

 1. As a non-registered user, I can register a new account with the site
-2. As a non-registered user, I can view the news page
 3. As a non-registered user, I can view the events page
+4. As a non-registered user, I can view the memory book page
 5. As a non-registered user, I can contact the organization via the contact page
 6. As a user, I can log in to the site
 7. As a user, I can register for an event
 8. As a user, I can view all the events I am registered for
+9. As a user, I can author a new memory
+10. As a user, I can view all the memories I have authored

 ## Research Topics